-In contrast, the previous works rarely examine the global optimum in the realm of discrete IRS beamforming.
-Even though the IRS technology has been extensively considered over the past few years for all sorts of complicated system models, the simplest point-to-point case is still far less well understood.
-A common practice in the literature is to first solve the relaxed continuous beamforming problem via standard optimization technique, and then round the solution to the discrete set, e.g., \cite{choi2021oct,changsheng2020july} based on semidefinite relaxation (SDR) and \cite{weiheng2021aug,yongqing2022apr} based on minorization-maximization (MM).
-For the relaxed continuous beamforming problem, \cite{Gao_DBF_21} enforces the discrete constraint by penalization, but the resulting nonconvex problem is still difficult to tackle.
+The existing works seldom consider global optimum for the discrete IRS beamforming.
+Although the IRS technology has been extensively studied over the past few years for many complicated system models, the simplest point-to-point model is still far less well understood.
+A common practice in the literature is to first solve the relaxed continuous beamforming problem via standard optimization, and then round the solution to the discrete set, e.g., \cite{choi2021oct,changsheng2020july} based on semidefinite relaxation (SDR) and \cite{weiheng2021aug,yongqing2022apr} based on minorization-maximization (MM).
+For the relaxed continuous beamforming problem, \cite{Gao_DBF_21} enforces the discrete constraint by penalization, but the resulting nonconvex problem is still difficult to deal with.
 Another popular idea \cite{Yuen_DBF_20,wu_zhang_TCOM20} is to decide the phase shift for one RE at a time, but the performance of such greedy search is not provable.
-Some other works \cite{di_song_jsac20,Schober_DBF_21} resort to the branch and bound algorithm to obtain the global optimum of the discrete IRS beamforming; however, these methods incur exponential time complexities in the number of REs and provide limited insights.
-For the practical approach, the best result so far in the literature to reach an approximation ratio of the global optimum, e.g., \cite{wu_zhang_TCOM20} gives an approximation ratio of $\cos^2(\pi/K)$ in terms of the optimal signal-to-noise ratio (SNR), and \cite{yaowen2022jstsp} enhances it to $0.5+0.5\cos(\pi/K)$, where $K$ is the number of discrete choices for each phase shift.
+Some other works \cite{di_song_jsac20,Schober_DBF_21} resort to the branch-and-bound algorithm to obtain the global optimum of the discrete IRS beamforming.
+But these methods incur exponential time complexities and provide limited insights.
+For the practical approach, the best result so far in the literature is to attain an approximation ratio of the global optimum, e.g., \cite{wu_zhang_TCOM20} gives an approximation ratio of $\cos^2(\pi/K)$ in terms of the optimal signal-to-noise ratio (SNR), where $K$ is the number of different values each phase shift can take on, and further \cite{yaowen2022jstsp} improves it to $0.5+0.5\cos(\pi/K)$.
 Moreover, \cite{Balakrishnan_NSDI20,shuyi2022twc} consider the discrete IRS beamforming in the absence of channel information.
-To the best of our knowledge, the present work gives the first algorithm that is guaranteed to attain the optimal discrete IRS beamforming in polynomial time.
+To the best of our knowledge, the present work gives the first polynomial time algorithm for the discrete IRS beamforming with provable global optimality.